stanfordnlp/CoreNLP/_pages/ner.md

 and 4-class models' ORGANIZATION tags will also be applied.

 If you do not want to run any statistical models, set `ner.model` to the empty string.

+### Numeric Sequences and SUTime

+Next a series of rule based systems are run to recognize and tag numeric sequences and time related sequences.

+This phase runs by default, but can be deactivated by setting `ner.applyNumericClassifiers` to `false`.

+This produces tags such as `NUMBER, ORDINAL, MONEY, DATE, and TIME`

+The class that runs this phase is `edu.stanford.nlp.ie.regexp.NumberSequenceClassifier`

+SUTime (described in more detail below) is also used by default.
+You can deactivate this by setting `ner.useSUTime` to `false`.

 ## SUTime